-My close friend, Neil Mercer, and I have spent over thirteen years working on what will hopefully become the definitive photo-essay book on Dartmoor, and particularly the influence of tin upon the moor.
+My close friend, Neil Mercer, and I have spent almost twenty years working on what will hopefully become the definitive photo-essay book on Dartmoor, and in particular the influence of tin upon the moor.

-This lavishly illustrated, 1000+ page coffee table book is due to be published in mid-2022, as a limited edition of just three hundred, each numbered and signed and supplied in a hand-tooled slip case with a genuine Dartmoor tin Stannary Seal embedded in the cover.
+This lavishly illustrated, 1500+ page coffee table book, in two volumes, is due to be published in early 2023, as a limited edition of just four hundred, each numbered and signed and supplied in a hand-tooled case with a genuine Dartmoor tin Stannary Seal embedded in the cover of one volume, while the other has a slice of genuine Dartmoor tin-bearing rock.
 Copies are only £1000 each, so keep your eyes firmly on the web site so that you can get your order in quickly, as many early orders suggest that the limited edition will sell very quickly.

-The book has been a labour of love and will never make a return on the huge amount of money spent in the pursuit of excellence - some £150,000 so far!
+The book has been a labour of love and will never make a return on the huge amount of money spent in the pursuit of excellence - well over £150,000 so far at the last count!

-Over the next couple of pages (as and when they are constructed) are a few teasers of the range and breadth of the photographs that you can expect to find in the book, as well as the range of equipment used and the hardships that had to be overcome in order to capture them.
+Over the next couple of pages are a few teasers of the range and breadth of the photographs that you can expect to find in the book, as well as the range of equipment used and the hardships that had to be overcome in order to capture them.

 : the equipment.